Consistent circuits for indefinite causal order: Examples of constructing processes with indefinite causal order

 Of course, our description of the Lugano process so far has only been pitched at an intuitive level.
 The point of the routed graph that we will now present is precisely to formalise this intuitive description; while the validity of this graph -- defined as the satisfaction of our two principles -- will provide a formal counterpart to our argument that no logical paradoxes should arise from this protocol.
 Our routed graph is depicted in Figure \ref{fig: Lugano routed graph}.

-In this routed graph, the nodes $A$, $B$, and $C$, representing the three agents, will be supplemented with three other nodes $X$, $Y$ and $Z$ which can be thought of -- continuing with our metaphor -- as `vote-counting stations', in which the votes for each of the agents will be centralised and counted. $X$ will deal with the votes for Alice, $Y$ those for Bob, and $Z$ those for Charlie.
+In this routed graph, the nodes $A$, $B$, and $C$, representing the three agents, are supplemented with an additional node $X$ that can be thought of -- continuing with our metaphor -- as a `vote-counting station', in which the votes for each of the agents are centralised and counted.\footnote{We stress that the inclusion of this auxiliary node is an \textit{ad hoc} procedure, since our framework provides no way to infer the routed circuit decomposition of a given process.
+An informal intuition for this inclusion is that, when framed as a skeletal supermap, the Lugano process seems to require a node at which the information is processed and dispatched to other nodes.
+As we elaborate upon in the conclusion, deriving formally the routed circuit decomposition of a given process is an important subject for future research.}

 Let us determine the routes in the graph and explain their meaning, starting with node $A$.
 The index $l$ of the arrow going into $A$ from its vote-counting station $X$ indicates whether Alice won the vote (it has value $1$ if she wins, and $0$ if she loses).
-Furthermore, the indices $i_1$ and $i_2$ encode respectively whether Alice voted for Charlie or Bob, taking the value 1 when she votes for the corresponding agent.
-The index-matching of $l$ ensures that Alice cannot change whether she wins or loses, while the floating equation $i_1+i_2=1$ implies that Alice must vote for precisely one other agent.
-This leads to the route for $A$ depicted in Figure \ref{fig: LuganoNodes}.
-The route consists of two branches corresponding to Alice's victory or defeat, and a binary bifurcation choice representing her own vote in each case.
+The index $i$ encodes whether Alice votes for Bob ($i=1$) or Charlie ($i=0$).
+The constraint $i \cdot l = 0$ enforces that, if Alice wins, her vote (which is then irrelevant anyway) is recorded as a vote for Charlie.\footnote{This quirk is necessary to avoid Alice sending information through the vote-counting station if she wins.} This leads to the route for $A$ depicted in Figure \ref{fig: LuganoNodes}.
+The route consists of two branches corresponding to Alice's victory or defeat, with a binary bifurcation choice representing her own vote in the losing branch.
 The routes for $B$ and $C$ are fully analogous.

-Now let us consider $X$, the vote-counting station for Alice.
-This node receives the index $k_2$, which tells us whether Charlie voted for Alice; and $j_1$, which tells us whether Bob did.
-It preserves these indices, sending them to the global Future, but also generates from them a new index $l$ whose value is given by their product, $l=k_2 \cdot j_1$.
-This ensures that $l=1$ just in case Alice wins the vote.
-The route for the $X$ node has four branches, corresponding to the possible joint values of $k_2$ and $j_1$ (which we will denote $X^{k_2 j_1}$), and none of them include bifurcations. $Y$ and $Z$ work in the same way.
+Now let us consider $X$, the vote-counting station.
+This node features all of the graph's indices in both its inputs and its outputs.
+The values of $l,m,n$ are uniquely determined by those of $i,j,k$ through the global index constraints, and it can be checked that there are 5 allowed triples of values for the latter ($000$, $111$, $001$, $100$, and $010$), so $X$ features $5$ branches and none of these branches feature bifurcations.

 Finally, the `global Future' node $F$ just serves to channel out the remaining information.
 Since it receives all the distinct indices in the graph, its route is just given by the global index constraint.
 In other words, its practical input set of values is just the set of values permitted by the index-matching and the floating equations.